 Is there a better alternative?

 Smart displays continue to be highly competitive, and Google Assistant devices provide the strongest competition.
-The Google Nest Hub Max ($200) stands tall for being an ultimate smart display that adds one key element you won’t find in our devices, it doubles as a security camera as well.
+The Google Nest Hub Max ($229) stands tall for being an ultimate smart display that adds one key element you won’t find in other devices, it doubles as a security camera as well.
+This means it can keep tabs on your home while you’re away.
 The Lenovo Smart Display 7, also featuring Google Assistant, is a device with a compact design and affordable price point ($100).

 How long will it last?